2023 LEDA Job Fair | Tuesday, May 9 | Employer Info | Job Seeker Info | Participating Companies

 With the intimacy of a small town and the sophistication of a big city, you’ve never been anywhere quite like Lafayette, Louisiana.

 New concepts in residential development, combined with improvements made by local government, the university and private business has propelled the construction industry forward in commercial activity.
-Last fiscal year, construction activity reached more than $246 million.
+In 2023, construction activity reached more than $406 million.

-The financial industry within the Lafayette market is comprised of 36 locally-owned and nationally-operated banking institutions, with an estimated $12 billion in deposits as of December 2019.
+The financial industry within the Lafayette market is comprised of 39 locally-owned and nationally-operated banking institutions, with an estimated $14.6 billion in deposits as of June 2023.
 They provide services ranging from simple savings and checking accounts to complex commercial investments.
-Sixteen credit unions have also been established within the Parish, with estimated total assets more than $4 billion in December 2019.
+There are 11 active credit unions in the Parish, with estimated total assets more than $5285 million in December 2023.

 The innovation of local manufacturers has resulted in the transformation of traditionally low-technology industries into modern high-tech environments through state-of-the-art computers, intelligent manufacturing systems, robots and automation.
 Thriving manufacturing businesses in Lafayette can be found across sectors including jewelry, oil and gas, marine, food production, and specialty metals.

 At the heart of Lafayette’s medical industry, is cutting edge communication and data transfer thanks to the area’s high speed fiber optic network.
-Acadiana’s evolving medical workforce of more than 28,000 employees continues to expand.
-As the “Hub City” of the region, Lafayette is further cementing its role as a regional health center, attracting specialized treatment centers and a preeminent physicians, researchers and scientists.
+Acadiana’s evolving medical workforce of more than 34,000 employees continues to expand.
+As the “Hub City” of the region, Lafayette is further cementing its role as a regional health center— attracting specialized treatment centers and a preeminent physicians, researchers, and scientists.

 More than 20% of retail spending in Lafayette Parish is made by shoppers who live outside of the Parish’s borders.
 People from all over the Acadiana region travel here for shopping, entertainment, recreation, dining, professional services and business.
 The population in Lafayette’s trade market is more than 600,000 people; and more than one million tourists visit this area every year.